 Call the new culinary star Le Welsh if you want.
 Things always sound better in culinary French, or bastardized French.

 Rabbit of Wales, the happening menus of the world await your hopping in.

-One only hopes the enthusiasm doesn’t go too far, Emmental or Cantal, say, is getting too close to fondue and raclette.
-Food traditions must develop and change but Le Welsh is too old a dish to confound with cheesy specialties of non-anglophone lands.
+One only hopes the enthusiasm doesn’t go too far, Emmental or Cantal, should be restricted to fondue and raclette.
+Food traditions must develop and change but Le Welsh is too old a dish to confound with cheesy specialties of the Swiss cantons.
+Mais voyons donc.